ANTsX/ANTsPy/README.md

 environment variable is set.
 If that is not found, it will build it for you.
 It does <b>NOT</b> require the Python wrappings for VTK.
 If you do not want VTK, then add the `--novtk` flag to setup (e.g. `python setup.py install --novtk`).

-ANTsPy is known to install on MacOS and Ubuntu, both with Python3.6.
-It's unlikely that it will work with Python2.7.

 ## ANTsR Comparison